LamhotJM/msds-530-fundamentals-data-science-summer2025/week4.md

 print("P(API Support = Partial) =", round(prob_api_partial, 3))

 # Data setup: Quantitative thresholds (Star Count and Fork Count)
-# For demonstration, assume I have a list of tuples: (stars, forks)
+# For demonstration, assume we have a list of tuples: (stars, forks)
 repos = [
     (73034, 4192),
     (11483, 1926),